AlisonYao/AlisonYao/README.md

 <!-- https://github.com/antonkomarev/github-profile-views-counter -->
 ![](https://komarev.com/ghpvc/?username=AlisonYao)

 Hi there!
 This is Alison Yuhan Yao.
 I am a Data Science student and an aspiring Data Scientist.
 My home is in Shanghai, China.
-I am currently living in New York City.
+I am currently living in Boston, Massachusetts.
 I speak Mandarin 🇨🇳 and English 🇺🇸.

 - 🌱 I’m currently studying Data Science at Harvard University
 - 📫 How to reach me: alisonyao821[@]gmail.com